Nav Icon

 The Anterior Lumbar Interbody Fusion Procedure

 Anterior Lumbar Interbody Fusion (ALIF) is performed under general anesthesia, with the patient lying on their back.
 An expert SpineCare of NY surgeon makes an incision in the abdomen to access the spine, carefully moving aside abdominal muscles and organs to reach the affected vertebrae.
-The damaged intervertebral disc is removed, and a bone graft or synthetic spacer is placed in the empty disc space to restore disc height and promote fusion.
-Instrumentation with screws or plates may be used to secure the graft and provide additional stability.
+The damaged intervertebral disc is removed, and bone graft and a synthetic spacer is placed in the empty disc space to restore disc height and promote fusion.
+Instrumentation with screws or plates may be used to secure the graft and spacer, and provide additional stability.
 The incision is then closed, and the patient is monitored as they begin the recovery process.
-ALIF aims to reduce pain, restore spinal alignment, and improve overall function by achieving solid bone fusion between the vertebrae.
+ALIF aims to reduce pain, restore spinal alignment, and improve overall function by achieving solid bone fusion between the vertebrae, while preserving the integrity of the paraspinal muscles of the back.

 ALIF Results and Recovery

 The results and recovery from anterior lumbar interbody fusion (ALIF) included significant pain relief and improved function.
 Recovery typically involves a hospital stay of one to three days, during which patients are monitored for complications and begin mobilization.
 Initial recovery includes managing pain with medication and wearing a back brace for support.
-Physical therapy is crucial and starts soon after surgery to help regain strength and mobility.
-Most patients can return to light activities and desk work within a few weeks, but full recovery, including the fusion of the vertebrae, can take between six months to a year.
+In-home physical therapy can start right after surgery, but outpatient physical therapy will start 3 months after surgery, once the bone graft has had time to grow or mature.
+Most patients can return to light impact activities and deskwork within a few weeks, but full recovery, including the fusion of the vertebrae, can take between six months to a year.
 Patients, in the majority of cases, will experience substantial long-term relief from symptoms

 Schedule a Consultation